annaesvensson/yellow-help/task-list.md

 - [ ] Updated icon extension, SVG stack instead of WOFF font.
 Developers want consistent files formats.
 - [ ] Updated image extension, different media files for light and dark mode.
 Give users more control.
 - [x] Updated Markdown extension, improved email handling for long TLD.
 TLD with more than 3 characters.
+- [x] Updated Markdown extension, syntax for collapsible blocks was added.
+Users can show/hide details.
-- [x] Updated Markdown extension, syntax for block elements has changed.
+- [x] Updated Markdown extension, syntax for general blocks has changed.
 Make it more intuitive.
 - [ ] Updated feed extension, short URL for the feed.xml.
 Users don't like the long URL, it's ugly.
 - [ ] Updated sitemap extension, short URL for the sitemap.xml.
 Users don't like the long URL, it's ugly.
 - [x] Updated themes, CSS for coloured block elements has changed.
 Make it more intuitive.